pramod-ginnaram/ipot-schemas/README.md

 # ipot-schemas

-This folder contains documentation for the main data models used in the IPOP application.
-Each markdown file describes the structure and fields of a specific model.
+This folder has ER diagrams for every Mongoose model used in the IPOP application.
+Each markdown file matches a model and shows its structure and relationships.
 ## Files

 - Activity Model: `Activity_Model_(activity.model.js).md`